neodigm/vue_voyagers/README.md

 Use https://swapi.co/ API for your data.  (http://stapi.co/api/)

-Display a list of Voyagers (characters) and some of their stats.
+Display a list of Voyagers (characters) and some of their stats. 🌑🌒🌓🌔🌕🌖🌗🌘🌑 ß

 Display a selectable list of starships.